 As the demand for the use of uncrewed air vehicles (UAV) in urban settings grows, so does the need to ensure the unlimited, unrestricted and safe cohabitation of all airspace users in our skies.
-To address this challenge, a group of innovative companies and research laboratories from France, Italy, Spain and the United Kingdom, coordinated by Innov’ATM under the aegis of the SESAR Joint Undertaking, have teamed up to launch TindAIR, a series of very large-scale demonstrations on urban air mobility, with a focus on strategic deconfliction.
+To address this challenge, a group of innovative companies and research laboratories from France, Italy, Spain and the United Kingdom, coordinated by Innov’ATM under the aegis of the SESAR Joint Undertaking, have teamed up to launch TindAIR, a series of very large-scale demonstrations on urban air mobility, with a focus on tactical deconfliction.

 What is Urban Air Mobility?
 It can be defined as the transportation of people and goods by air within individual cities or from locations outside a city inside the city area.
 This new mode of transportation is expected to become a reality in Europe in 3 to 5 years according to the European Aviation Security Agency (EASA).
 Shifting a part of the city transportation flow from ground to air will help to reduce greenhouse gases, as well as improving time of travel.
 It will also represent a tremendous opportunity for business as the European share of the UAM market is expected to be around 4.2 bn € by 2030 (Mc Kinsey report for EASA- 2021 – Report on social acceptance of UAM).